mugomes/miantivirus/README.md

 In Options, in the Tools menu, you can enable and disable scanning features and add and remove folders and files that you want to ignore during the scan.

-When you click "Scan," ClamAV will load.
-This process may take a while (this slowness in loading the database is due to ClamAV itself).
-After loading, the selected folders and files will be checked.
+When you click "Scan," ClamAV will load, this process may take a while (this slowness in loading the database is due to ClamAV itself), after loading, the selected folders and files will be checked.
 Once the analysis is complete, you can remove infected files or folders if any viruses are detected.

-ClamAV may present some false positives, so consider whether you really want to delete them.
+**Warning:** ClamAV may present some false positives, so consider whether you really want to delete them.
 This deletion is permanent and cannot be recovered.
 Therefore, be careful when deleting a file or folder.

 To check for new MiAntivirus updates, click Check for Updates in the About menu.